dndworld/dndworld.github.io/Advanced Play/bm.md

 > Player Discord ID:
 > **New owner**
 > Character: [Name], [Level]
-> Player Discord ID: ```
+> Player Discord ID:
+> ```
 > - Characters (or guilds) may freely transfer the ownership of magic items if they are listed in the Black Market document, following the Level Limitations above.
-> - For permanently transferring the ownership of a magic item that is not listed in the Black Market document, the transfer needs to be approved via <@575252669443211264>.
+> - For permanently transferring the ownership of a magic item that is not listed in the Black Market document, the transfer needs to be approved via `@FanMail`.
 > - Auctions count as Ownership Transfers: the seller needs to send a FanMail prior to beginning the auction, if applicable.
 > - Putting the item on the will count as Ownership Transfer: the writer of the will needs to send a FanMail prior to posting the will, if applicable.